ploomber/ploomber/doc/api/spec.rst

 builds (:ref:`incremental-builds`).

-However, in some cases, we might want to provide a pipeline that performs all operations in memory (e.g., to do online serving) using :py:mod:`ploomber.OnlineDAG`.
-Ploomber can convert a file-based pipeline into an in-memory one without code changes, allowing you to re-use your feature engineering code for training and serving.
+However, in some cases, we might want to provide a pipeline that performs all operations in memory (e.g., to do online serving).
+:py:mod:`ploomber.OnlineDAG` can convert a file-based pipeline into an in-memory one without code changes, allowing you to re-use your feature engineering code for training and serving.
 The only requisite is for tasks to configure a ``serializer`` and ``unserializer``.